[Skip to Content]

 Renewable Energy

-Replacing energy generated from fossil fuel sources with energy generated from renewable sources is critical to building decarbonization and has a range of benefits.
-It mitigates GHG emissions, reduces U.S. dependence on foreign energy sources, and onsite renewable energy increases Federal energy security by reducing facility reliance on an electricity grid.
+Using energy generated from renewable sources has a range of benefits.
+It mitigates pollutant emissions, reduces U.S. dependence on foreign energy sources, and onsite renewable energy increases Federal energy security by reducing facility reliance on an electricity grid.
 Renewable energy tends to provide long-term price stability, as it doesn’t depend on costly and/or price-variable fuel sources.
 At the same time, some renewable energy sources, such as sun and wind, are ‘variable’ or ‘intermittent’, meaning the supply is not consistent.
 There also may be a mismatch between when and where renewable energy is most efficiently produced vs. where and when it is needed most.
 These challenges can be addressed through Energy Storage/Batteries and Building and Grid Integration.

-HVAC systems are typically the biggest users of onsite fossil fuels in public and commercial buildings.
+HVAC systems are typically the biggest users of energy in public and commercial buildings.
 According to the DOE’s Commercial Building Energy Consumption Survey (CBECs)opens in new window, in 2018, space heating constituted at least two-thirds of commercial building consumption for natural gas, district heat, and fuel oil.
 The next most common uses, depending on building type, are domestic water heating and cooking.

 HVAC Systems

-For the electrification of HVAC systems, heat pumpsopens in new window are a popular solution.
-These systems use electricity to transfer heat rather than generate it and are classified by their heat source.
+For the upgrade of HVAC systems to more efficient models, heat pumpsopens in new window are a popular solution.
+These systems use electricity to transfer heat rather than generate it and are classified by their thermal energy source.
 Air-source heat pumps work by drawing thermal energy from the air, while geothermal or ground-source heat pumps rely on the relatively constant temperature underground (tapped by geothermal wells), and water-source heat pumps employ a water source.
 Heat pumps are also characterized by their thermal distribution method, e.g., air-to-air heat pumps use air to circulate heat throughout a building, while air-to-water (hydronic) heat pumps use water for circulation purposes.
 Variable refrigerant flow (VRF) systems use refrigerants as the circulating medium.

 Domestic Water Heating Systems

-Transitioning domestic water heating systems from fossil fuel energy sources to CFE sources is an effective first step to the decarbonization of a building.
-Heat pump hot water heaters use a third or less energy than traditional electric water heaters since they transfer heat instead of generating it.
+Consider upgrading domestic water heating systems: heat pump hot water heaters use a third or less energy than traditional electric water heaters since they transfer heat instead of generating it.

 Building and Grid Integration

 DOE’s Building Technologies Office coined the term Grid-Interactive Efficient Buildings (GEBs)opens in new window, uniting the goals of building energy efficiency and building and grid integration into one suite of strategies.
-GEBs build on the well-established discipline of energy efficiency by adding strategies and technologies to also manage peak demand and coordinate buildings’ electrical loads, taking into account peak usage hours, renewable generation, storage options, and resiliency needs as appropriate.
-GEBs contribute to building decarbonization through cost-effective load management strategies.
+GEBs build on the well-established discipline of energy efficiency by adding strategies and technologies to also manage peak demand and coordinate buildings’ electrical loads, taking into account peak usage hours, generation mix, storage options, and resiliency needs as appropriate.
 Efficient appliances, equipment, and whole building energy optimization reduce both overall energy consumption and peak demand.

 For more information, see DOE’s Better Buildings Federal Smart Buildings Acceleratoropens in new window and SFTool’s Grid-Interactive Efficient Buildings page.
 For a case study showing GSA applying GEB concepts to a building project, see GSA Oklahoma City Federal Building: Smart Buildings Case Study (March 2023)opens in new window